hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 One of the scenarios that I'd like to capture by unit tests is this:

-> When the user scrolls to the bottom of the scroll view automatically start loading a next page (if there is one) and display a footer view with an activity indicator.
+> When the user scrolls to the bottom of the scroll view automatically start loading a next page and display a footer view with an activity indicator.
 If the request for the next page fails show a footer view with an error message and a "Retry" button.

 It's a relatively complex scenario which would normally seem hard to test.
 But it's actually really easy using RxTest.
 Let's first take a quick look at RxTest and then jump right into the test file.